 The Essex branch was single track, with a small turntable and a few sidings at the terminus.
 Essex had some importance as a fishing port and shipbuilding center when the line was originally built, but in the end neither the freight nor passenger traffic justified retention even in the depths of WWII gas rationing.
 Always a haunt of 4-4-0s and other small power, usually operated as a shuttle connecting with mainline trains at Hamilton/Wenham.

 3.8 mi. branch, passenger service ended mar.
 1936, said to have been abandoned 1972 but listed in my 1977 ETT.
 Amesbury was a busy mill-town, built and shipped carriages & wagons, then later trolley cars and complete auto bodies via rail.
 Automotive industries were major shippers into 1950s, then moved/declined.
 Little passenger service after WWI era, due to trolley/bus competition.
 Small engine terminal (60' turntable) remained open after Newburyport closed, last steam 7/1/50.
-I believe that into the late 1950s operations included the assigned 44-ton switcher running down to Newburyport to work industries there and exchange cars with main-line locals.
+I believe that into the mid 1950s operations included the assigned 44-ton switcher running down to Newburyport to work industries there and exchange cars with main-line locals.
 Map, history and steam-era photos in Vol. 10 #3/#4 (Spring & Summer 1981) Bulletin.
-Salisbury Point station moved off site, preserved, Amesbury station still extant as business.
-HO kit of Salisbury Point available from B.E.S.T.
+Salisbury Point station preserved off-site, HO scale kit available.
+Amesbury station still extant as restaurant.

 As of 1937, all B&M steam locomotives classes could work between Boston and Lynn.
 H-3 0-8-0s and T-1 2-8-4s were allowed between Lynn and Salem yard.
 The largest engines that could work through the Salem tunnel and beyond to North Berwick were K-8 2-8-0s and P-3 4-6-2s, though Maine Central 2-8-2s and 4-6-4s are allowed in some ETTs.
 The tunnel clearances were close, and the pile trestles at Beverly and Portsmouth probably restricted engine weights as well; the latter would have disappeared after the lift bridge was completed in 1940, but because the Squamscott River bridge in Greenland, NH on the line from Rockingham Junction was also frail, the restrictions were never worth updating.

-In 1952, through passenger service to Portland ended and the track from Kittery to North Berwick was abandoned.
-The Salem roundhouse was one of the last to serve steam, which persisted on commuter runs until Summer of 1956.
-In 1957, the new tunnel ended the need for a special "high car" local, but many industries remained active in Peabody and Danvers, and the complex of branches between Salem and Wakefield Jct. was served from both ends.
+In 1952, through passenger service to Portland ended and the track from Kittery to North Berwick was torn up.
+The Salem roundhouse was one of the last to serve steam, which persisted on commuter runs until July 1956.
+In 1957, the new tunnel ended the need for a special "High Car" local, but many industries remained active in Peabody and Danvers, and the complex of branches between Salem and Wakefield Jct. was served from both ends.
 Passenger service ended on the Saugus Branch in May 1958, the Marblehead Branch in June 1959 and the Danvers Branch also in 1959.
 Passenger trains to Portsmouth were all RDC by Fall 1956.

-Passenger service beyond Newburyport to Portsmouth ended in December 1964 and the Merrimack River drawspan was taken out of service.
+Passenger service beyond Newburyport to Portsmouth ended in January 1965 and the Merrimack River drawspan was taken out of service.
 Thereafter, a local worked West from Portsmouth to Hampton and Amesbury, while symbol B-21 worked as a hauler Boston - Salem, and then ran to Newburyport Wed/Sat, Rockport Tue/Fri and Danvers/Topsfield Mon/Thu.
-After the East Somerville yard finally shut down except for local destinations about 1980, train SAED/EDSA brought in cars from East Deerfield via Lowell.
+After the East Somerville yard finally shut down except for local destinations about 1980, train SAED/EDSA brought cars to and from East Deerfield via Lowell and Mystic Jct.

 This is the part of the B&M I'm personally most familiar with, and I hope to be able to come up with a good plan.
-I want to model Newburyport, with the City RR branch, but probably after the Georgetown line and the towers, roundhouse and yard were removed.
-My space pushed me in the direction of modeling one of the draw spans, and I have some designs for a Salem that would certainly make the Salem Towerman's job a hot spot, with engine terminal and coach yard East of the single-track tunnel, and the freight yard and passenger station to the West.
-I'm hung up on length of main line, and number of passenger stops - my preference is for more than three, but I don't have the height for a multi-level, and I don't yet see how to do a twice-around in my area.
+I am modeling Newburyport, with the City RR branch, but after the Georgetown line and the towers, roundhouse and yard were removed.
+My space pushed me in the direction of modeling the Newburyport draw, and I have a stand-in for Salem that makes the Towerman's job a hot spot, with engine terminal and coach yard East of the single-track tunnel, and the freight yard and passenger station to the West.

 Immediately after WWII, both the Western and New Hampshire Routes were high-capacity, high-speed track with heavy passenger and freight service.
-Speed limits were 70 MPH except for sharp curves and through busy stations.
-The Western Division was double track from Sullivan Sq. in Charlestown to P.T.
-Tower 1 west of Rigby Yard in Portland.
+70 MPH was allowed except for sharp curves and through busy terminals.
+The Western Division was double track from Sullivan Sq. in Charlestown to Portland Terminal Tower 1 at the west end of Rigby Yard in So.
+Portland.
 The New Hampshire Division was double track to Concord NH, where the passenger service divided to reach Plymouth and Woodsville on the former Boston, Concord & Montreal, and White River Jct. via the former Northern RR.
 From about 1930, most freight used the easier grades to WRJ.